 Addicts understand this altered hierarchy of needs.
-Those of us who are not addicted struggle to understand this.
+Those of us who do not suffer from an addiction simply cannot understand this.

 The main intervention required is to phase out the use of opioid pain medicines.
 There are other classes of pain medicines.
 Please read our page about Tebanicline.

 There is no ‘cure’ yet for addiction.
 The human brain is however remarkably ‘plastic’ and can compensate, over time, for the damage done by addicting substances.
 The duration of this process of “recovery” varies, everyone is different.
-Recovery is a painful, humbling, purifying, and spiritual experience.
+Recovery is not always successful.